-Power limits shown are for non-Amateur services which share the specified channels be under-utilized with less chance of interference.
+One advantage for using the 5 cm band is that it contains 54 channels, and many of them may be under-utilized with less chance of interference.
 You can choose channel widths of 5, 10, or 20 MHz, with larger channel widths providing higher data rates.
 Remember that reducing the channel width will increase the SNR to improve signal quality if that is an issue for a problem link.